Jebzel/Porfolio/README.md

 gamblingGame:  The code is from an electronic betting game.
 It was made in Actionscript and flash cs6.
 You can watch the videos of the app here: https://goo.gl/JhXLIO.

 drugstoreGame: A game for a drugstore laboratory, on which the user must match the illness to the drug/product designed to heal it.
 Made on flash cs6 and Actionscript.
-You can watch the videos of the app here: https://goo.gl/E7B9gm (the video has no sound because I captured they from quicktime).
+You can watch the videos of the app here: https://goo.gl/E7B9gm (the video has no sound because I captured it from quicktime).